17 of the Best Things To Do In Newport, RI This Summer

 There’s so much to love about Newport, Rhode Island, and I’m not just saying that because I grew up here.
 It’s a town with a rich history, miles of scenic coastline, charming shops, opulent mansions and so much more.
 Newport was the original shipbuilding port in Rhode Island, and is still considered the sailing capital of the world.
 It was also host to the America’s Cup for more than 50 years (and I have not one but two family members who’ve sailed in several of them).
 Newport Rhode Island has incredible colonial-era buildings and architecture, a vibrant art and cultural scene, stunning beaches, fabulous boutiques, and tons of fresh seafood.
 If you’re looking for a coastal getaway, Newport is a great place to visit this summer.

 If you’re planning a trip, don’t miss my comprehensive Newport Guide.
 With hundreds of personalized recommendations on where to stay, eat, drink, play and shop, all written by a native Newport local (me!).
 There’s also exclusive discount codes, customized itineraries and day trip recommendations.
 Check it out here.

-You might also like: 15 Of The Best Beaches in Rhode Island and 10 Great Places for Brunch in Rhode Island
+You might also like: 15 Of The Best Beaches in Rhode Island, What To Do With Kids in Newport, and 10 Great Places for Brunch in Rhode Island

 15 of The Best Things To Do In Newport, RI This Summer